eloquent/pops/README.md

     }
 }
 ```

+We use popsCall() here rather than __call() to get around PHP limitations to do
+with passing arguments by reference.
+See [below](#calling-methods-with-by-reference-parameters)
+for a depper explanation.

 Now when we access `wat()` and `$derp` both normally, and through our proxy, we
 can see the effect: